 4) Waste Sheets

-Hope after reading this, all your apprehensions regarding liquor cost control have been cleared, and now you are ready to increase the profits of your bar in an organically!
+Hope after reading this, all your apprehensions regarding liquor and food cost control have been cleared, and now you are ready to increase the profits of your bar in an organically!